 The drive back home was uneventful and we decided to go out for dinner again.
 We walked up into Luz and took a table outside at the Hotel de Londres.
 I can’t really remember what anyone had to eat, but it was the “usual” selection of French, Italian and American dishes.
 It was much welcomed and pretty good.

 That more or less ended our day, as we’d been up for quite a while.
-As we were walking up the mountainside it became increasingly apparent we weren’t going to get as far as I’d thought, but on reflection (reflection that began during lunch on the mountain) I realised that what I’d thought was several steps too far.
+As we were walking up the mountainside it became increasingly apparent we weren’t going to get as far as I’d thought, but on reflection (reflection that began during lunch on the mountain) I realised that what I’d thought we could manage was, in fact, was several steps too far.
 We’d had a tiring day and had seen some beautiful scenery, so I was happy with that.
 We just hadn’t reached a lake or done a shed load of caches.